 Please contact the office for a trade price list.

 ||Price £ each (ex.
 VAT)|

-Please note that there is a minimum order value of £50.00 + VAT, excluding delivery, for new customers.
-Orders under that value can be placed via Trees & Hedging, our online webshop.
+Please note that there is a minimum order value of £25.00 + VAT, excluding delivery, for existing customers and £50.00 + VAT, excluding delivery, for new customers.
+Orders under those values can be placed via Trees & Hedging, our online webshop.

 Delivery to UK mainland is included for stock orders over £600 + VAT (subject to postcode surcharges).
 For full details on delivery, please view our delivery page.

 The Scarlet Willow, a variant of the White Willow, can potentially make a tall tree, but it is more often coppiced as a multi-stemmed shrub for its colourful stems.
 The young stems are a vivid red and make a colourful statement in the landscape.
 Especially good near water, where it does best, and where its impact is doubled by the reflection.

 Will cope with most soils except those which are very dry, but does best in damp and wet situations.
 Good in exposed or coastal locations, but needs sun or semi-shade.

 After 10 years: 10m x 30m

 The leaves are lance shaped and grey-green to 10cm.
 The bark on young stems is a vivid orange-scarlet.

 Green male and female catkins are borne on separate trees in early spring.
 The females release the fluffy seeds in May.